Publication and Prizes

 - Caldicott Guardian approval must be obtained where patient identifiable data is involved.

+During the submission process an author can select to have their abstract considered for the Innovation Prize at DAS 2023.
 Whilst not an exhaustive guide, the following would qualify an abstract to be considered for the innovation prize:

 - A novel method of data collection

 - A novel technique of training and teaching

 - A novel finding in the lab/clinical application (not previously published)

 - A novel device or monitor or a novel use of an established device (not yet commercially available)